Manu-Bakala/matebook/README.md

 ## Database
 Go to the root of the project with the terminal (matebook-main)

-Run these commands to create the structure of the database
+Run these commands to create the structure of the database:

 - symfony console:doctrine:create
 - symfony console:doctrine:schema:create
 ***************

 ## Installation
-Run these commands in the terminal to install dependencies into vendor and to add encore package
+Run these commands in the terminal to install dependencies into vendor and to add encore package:

 - symfony composer install
 - npm add --dev @symfony/webpack-encore